Ircama/osm-carto-tutorials/pages/_includes/postgis-inst.md

 Install it and repeat the create extension commands.

+Check to create the DB within a disk partition where enough disk space is available[^96].
 If you need to use a different tablespace than the default one, execute the following commands instead of the previous ones (example: the tablespace has location `/tmp/db`):

 ```shell
 export PGPASSWORD={{ pg_password }}